dharmamitra/dharmamitra-guides/docs/mitra_dictionaries.md

 - The phrase entries of the dictionaries are automatically generated, they are not manually checked and we don't claim that these are exhaustive resources
 - The boundary detection is not always reliable
 - These are not manually curated dictionaries, so use with caution!
 - The size is large with millions of entries based on more than 1.7m sentence pairs combined.
-The rendering can therefore be a bit slow depending on the entry size

 #### Usage